Legend of the Seas

 A massive glass spherical roof was being installed using a 120-meter-tall goliath crane, supplied by Konecranes.

-I had worked with this client before, producing a short video earlier this year showcasing their cranes — but never on a project of this scale.
+I’ve worked with this client before, helped producing a short video earlier this year showcasing their cranes — but never on a scale like this.

-There was only had one shot at getting it right.
-I used a Blackmagic Pocket Cinema Camera 4K, and for a second angle a Blackmagic URSA Mini Pro 12K.
+There was only one shot to get it right.
+I used a Blackmagic Pocket Cinema Camera 4K, and a Blackmagic URSA Mini Pro 12K for a second angle.

-The whole process was surprisingly slow, taking about an hour — but in the final footage, the time-lapse lasts just around 11 seconds and almost looks like something out of a video game.
+The whole process was surprisingly slow, taking about an hour.
+In the final footage, the time-lapse lasts just around 11 seconds and almost looks like something out of a video game.

 The scale of the operation, and the sheer size of the machinery, makes you feel incredibly small.
 Technology never ceases to amaze me — and it really makes you wonder what we’ll be capable of in the next hundred years.